koenhoeijmakers/laravel-translatable/README.md

 But in this package you can just do `->where('column', '=', 'foo')` and it'll know what to query, just query how you used to!

 ### Retrieving
-When you retrieve a model from the database, the package will join the translation table with the translation of the current locale `config/app.php`.
+When you retrieve a Model from the database, the package will join the translation table with the translation of the current locale `config/app.php`.

-This makes it so that any translated column acts like it is "native" to the model, due to this we don't have to override a lot of methods on the model which is a big plus.
+This makes it so that any translated column acts like it is "native" to the Model, due to this we don't have to override a lot of methods on the Model which is a big plus.

-Need the model in a different language? call `$model->translate('nl')` and you're done, now want to save the `nl` translation? just call `->update()`, the model knows in which locale it is loaded, and it'll handle it accordingly.
+Need the Model in a different language? call `$Model->translate('nl')` and you're done, now want to save the `nl` translation? just call `->update()`, the Model knows in which locale it is loaded, and it'll handle it accordingly.

 ```php
 $animal = Animal::find(1);